 Not so fast.
-While I am not one to conform (it’s us out of the box thinkers that push the envelope) and push I do!
-There are a few rules (let’s refer to them as guidelines) I do follow, and I think you should too.
+While I am not one to conform, there are a few rules (let’s refer to them as guidelines) I do follow, and I think you should too.

 I’m often asked, what the biggest design faux paus are that I see in my client’s homes.
 So, let’s break down the top 5.
 Not to worry, I will also offer solutions for those of you who happen to find your décor on my naughty list!

 #1 drum roll please . . .
 Art Interference.
 Just for the sake of my sanity, (which, I think we can all agree is questionable on a good day) when I refer to “art” I mean picture, mirror, shelf etc. Most often I am referring to art hung way too high.
 This is a biggie!
 There is a common misconception that hanging art and wall décor higher will draw the eye up and create height in your space.
 Not so.
 When art and decor is hung too high it creates a disconnect between the art and your furniture.
 Here are the guidelines:

 - For art or galleries that are hanging on a bare wall (not above furniture) the center should be 56”-60” off the floor.
 This is true regardless of how high your ceilings are or how tall your husband and his ‘eye-level’ are!